 Despite the fact that Albania still is one of the poorest countries in Europe, opportunities in a number of sectors in the country are rising.
 Below we will find more information about wages in Albania.
 We also will feature a brief economic outlook for this small nation in the Balkans region.

 Despite being one of the least wealthy European nations, income in Albania has seen a steady growth in the past two decades.
-As of 2019, the minimum salary in Albania is of 26,000 Albanian leke, or roughly $ 240.
+As of 2020, the minimum salary in Albania is of 26,000 Albanian leke, or roughly USD 240.
 That minimum wage applies to the private sector, while the public sector has a higher minimum salary.

 In Albania’s capital, Tirana, wages tend to be higher, and the minimum salary applies mostly to unskilled professionals.

 Average wages in Albania are significantly higher than the country’s minimum salary, however they are still way below the standards in Central or Western Europe.
 Currenty, the average salary in Albania is of $350 per month.
 This figure is slightly higher in the capital, and lower in other regions of the country.

 Despite having low salaries, the cost of living in Albania is more affordable than most countries in its region.
 You can rent a 1 bedroom apartment in the center of Tirana for 300$ per month (without utilities).

 More information on salaries in Albanian can be found at the Albanian Institute of Statistics website.

 Albania’s economy has a similar profile to many economies in the Balkan region, suffering a complete transformation in the 1990s.
 Nowadays, Albania has an open economy and is trying to attract foreign investments.
 Being rather small in terms os population and having a very mountainous relief, Albania still has a lot of room for improvement in terms of infrastructure.
 Some of the Albania’s main exports are crude oil, garments and chromium ore.